-Check out the latest NMSU Journalism and Mass Communications Bachelor of Arts degree map for a step-by-step guide to completing your degree in eight semesters.
+Check out the latest NMSU Journalism and Media Studies Bachelor of Arts degree map for a step-by-step guide to completing your degree in eight semesters.

-The NMSU Journalism and Mass Communications department offers coursework in a variety of professional disciplines.
+The NMSU Journalism and Media Studies department offers coursework in a variety of professional disciplines.
 Areas of emphasis include advertising, television and radio broadcasting, print and news editorial, photojournalism, and public relations and strategic communications.
 Read more about our areas of emphasis below and use our handy journalism degree map to begin planning your career as a professional journalist.
 Your future starts now!

 For 10 years the advertising emphasis at NMSU has offered students the ability to learn and apply their skills at the National Advertising Student Competition.
 The competition gives students the chance to create comprehensive campaigns in accordance with industry standards.
 In previous years, students have had the opportunity to create and present campaigns to a variety of companies including Coca-Cola, Bank of America and Toyota.
 Graduates are currently working in the advertising field for major companies including Ford, Comcast and Leo Burnett advertising company.

 Broadcast journalism is an exciting and unique area of emphasis here at NMSU.
 Students learn both theory and practice of radio, television and converging media.
 The focus is on both media production and journalism.
 Utilizing university-owned public radio and television station facilities, our students get to learn in a real-world setting with state-of-the-art equipment.
 Journalism students may elect to complete the entire sequence of broadcasting classes, or only some of the courses.
 These courses emphasize television journalism, video production and on-air performance.
 The classroom learning is enhanced by many outside opportunities for additional